 - Raktashodhak: Purifies the blood

-- Rasayana: Rejuvenative, alternative tonics, prevent or remove the effects of age, increase the vigour of healthy persons and cure the ailments of the sick.
+- Rasayana: Rejuvenative, alternative tonics, prevent or remove the effects of age, increase the vigor of healthy persons, and cure the ailments of the sick.

 - Shukrala: Increases semen